In the event of a fire in your home, make sure everyone leaves immediately - call 999 and ask for the Fire Service.

 - Stop to take anything with you

-- Try to go back inside until a firefighter tells you it’s safe to do so
+- Try to go back inside until a firefighter tells you it is safe to do so

 - Jump out of a window, unless you are sure it will be safe to do so

 Remember, smoke and fumes can quickly overcome anyone.
 Trying to tackle a fire or staying to salvage goods could prove fatal.
-If a fire does happen in your household, the only safe thing to do is get out the building and call the fire service.
+If a fire does happen in your household, the only safe thing to do is get out the building and call the Scottish Fire and Rescue Service.

 - Get everyone into one room (grab a mobile phone if you can).
 This is your ‘safe’ room

-- When everyone’s in the room, pack clothes, cushions, pillows or towels around the door to keep smoke out
+- When everyone is in the room, pack clothes, cushions, pillows or towels around the door to keep smoke out

-- Open a window and shout for help until someone calls 999 for the Fire & Rescue Services
+- Open a window and shout for help until someone calls 999 for the Scottish Fire and Rescue Service

 - Stay at the open window

-- If you’re on the first floor, you might be able to drop some pillows or cushions and then lower yourself from the windowsill.
-Only ever try this if you’ve no other choice
+- If you are on the first floor, you might be able to drop some pillows or cushions and then lower yourself from the windowsill.
+Only ever try this if you have no other choice

-- If you’re leaving by a window and there are two adults, one should go first to catch children that are passed down by the other.
+- If you are leaving by a window and there are two adults, one should go first to catch children that are passed down by the other.
 Pass them slowly and stretch full length before you let them go

-- If you’re on a higher floor, lean out of the window for fresh air until the Fire and Rescue Service arrives
+- If you are on a higher floor, lean out of the window for fresh air until the Scottish Fire and Rescue Service arrives